EU 'special envoy' going to US plan for Palestine

 But Palestine and some Arab states have boycotted it due to concerns that Trump wants to kick Palestinian statehood into the long grass.

-And the EU's low-key participation at Tuesday's meeting shows it shares those concerns.
+And the EU's low-key participation at Tuesday's meeting indicated that it shared those concerns.

 "The workshop in Manama is meant to present and explain the economic part of the plan in details to those that have been invited to attend.
 The EU will attend to better understand what is in it, without any commitment from our side to support it or participate in it," the EU spokesperson told EUobserver.